 4. Failure to create and adhere to an accurate and comprehensive budget

 Although your budget should always be a work in progress, changing with your business demands and requirements, it is imperative to put forth your best effort in devising an accurate budget that will allow for the allocation of all predictable expenditure.
 Budgeting and accounting are practices you should engage in weekly with the aim of getting better at predicting and accommodating expenses.

 5. Investing too much from the outset

-Business owners and entrepreneurs who are launching a retail business, or one that involves collecting a return on investments, may be tempted to invest a lot of money initially in order to maximise profits.
-The problem with this is you’re putting all your eggs in one basket and if your investments don’t pan out you could take a huge loss.
+Business owners and entrepreneurs who are launching a retail business, or one that involves collecting a return on investments, may be tempted to invest a lot of money initially to maximise profits.
+The problem with this is you’re putting all your eggs in one basket, and if your investments don’t pan out, you could take a huge loss.
 Try not to invest more than 20% of your capital at one point in time, especially when the business is not yet established.
 Limiting your investment potential to a predefined percentage of your available funds is a great way to reduce risk and prevent the possibility of losing almost everything in one wrong move.

 6. Failure to examine financing options

-Lots of business owners are afraid of going into debt, or have already damaged their credit score, and are therefore hesitant about applying for any type of credit-based financing.
+Lots of business owners are afraid of going into debt, or have already damaged their credit score, and are therefore hesitant about applying for any credit-based financing.
 Although it may seem wise to operate without debt from the start and keep financial obligations minimal, sometimes there are business financing options available that would provide the funding needed to jump start your business.

 7. Obtaining the wrong kind of financing at the wrong time